|Nutrition Facts (per serving)|

-Dice 1 carrot and 1 stalk of celery.
+Dice 1 of the carrots and 1 of the stalks of celery.
 Heat 2 tablespoons of the oil in a heavy-bottomed skillet over medium heat until shimmering.
 Sauté the carrot and celery with the mushrooms and parsley until vegetables are softened, about 10 minutes.
 Remove from heat.

 Drizzle the remaining 3 tablespoons of olive oil evenly over the bottom of a large, deep sauté pan and scatter the vegetables evenly over the oil.